Why BAE-EADS merger is double trouble for Boeing

 PARTNER, COMPETITOR

 BAE's electronics and controls, for example, are installed on 6,343 Boeing jets in use by 181 major airlines.
 The British-owned company supplies more than 60,000 cockpit and cabin parts to Boeing a year.
-And it has been chosen to build a special touch-screen controller for the interior of Boeing's aerial refuelling tanker, a $51.7 billion defence contract won by Boeing after years of competition with EADS.
+And it has been chosen to build a special touch-screen controller for the interior of Boeing's aerial refueling tanker, a $51.7 billion defense contract won by Boeing after years of competition with EADS.

 BAE also works closely with most other big U.S. weapons makers.
 It is one of the major suppliers to Lockheed Martin Corp (LMT.N) on the F-35 Joint Strike Fighter, with work done by both its U.S. unit and the British parent.
 It also teams with Lockheed on a possible replacement for the U.S. Army's Humvee trucks.

-The merger talks clearly caught U.S. defence companies by surprise.
-Just a week earlier, Boeing's defence chief said he did not expect any mergers at the top of the weapons industry, citing the Pentagon's resistance.
+The merger talks clearly caught U.S. defense companies by surprise.
+Just a week earlier, Boeing's defense chief said he did not expect any mergers at the top of the weapons industry, citing the Pentagon's resistance.

 Despite cautious public statements, Boeing and other companies recognize that the combined BAE-EADS will have more resources at its disposal - including larger research and development funding and ample cash flow - than either of the two separate companies now, which could put it in the running to bid for more ambitious projects in the future.

-BAE's defence business would help offset cyclical downturns in EADS' Airbus jet business, and the combined firm could sink more money into new aircraft and weapons programs than Boeing, Lockheed and Northrop Grumman.
+BAE's defense business would help offset cyclical downturns in EADS' Airbus jet business, and the combined firm could sink more money into new aircraft and weapons programs than Boeing, Lockheed and Northrop Grumman.

-Some defence executives said they also see opportunity in the tie-up: While BAE and EADS are preoccupied with integration on a massive scale, they will likely be distracted from winning contracts.
+Some defense executives said they also see opportunity in the tie-up: While BAE and EADS are preoccupied with integration on a massive scale, they will likely be distracted from winning contracts.

 GROWING CONCERN